pyrometheous/Prepper-Pi/README.md

 ## ✨ Core Features

 > **📋 Note:** The following features represent the planned capabilities of Prepper Pi.
-Phase 1 (WiFi infrastructure) is configured but requires hardware testing.
-Later phases require additional hardware acquisition.
+Phase 1 (WiFi infrastructure) is configured and intended for a drop‑in OpenWrt‑in‑Docker setup, but still requires on‑device hardware validation.

 ### 📺 Concurrent Operations
 - Two ATSC TV channels via dual tuner